raphaelyancey/raphaelyancey.fr-src/_posts/2018-09-06-grand-theft-auto-radio-set-tutorial.md

 **At this point**, you shouldn't any moving parts in the radio case except the speaker assembly: everything is either screwed or glued to the case.

-## 6. Wire it up
+## 7. Wire it up

-- Follow the following wiring schema for all the DuPont wirings involving the **breadboard**
+- Follow the following wiring schema and if needed, get help from [pinout.xyz](https://pinout.xyz) for identifying the pin numbers (BCM numbering is used across the project)

 ![Wiring schematics](https://i.imgur.com/XvqQmSJ.png)

+- If you're using the status LED, **plug** the DuPont wire soldered to the resistor to the [BCM 25 pin](https://pinout.xyz/pinout/pin22_gpio25#), and the other wire to a ground pin (either on the Pi or on the grounded rail of the breadboard)

 - Remove the **USB DAC** plastic case to gain some space, and plug it into the Pi
 - Plug the **audio jack** into the **USB DAC**